syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% highlight vb.net tabtitle="VB.NET" %}

-'Initialize HTML to PDF converter with Blink rendering engine Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter(HtmlRenderingEngine.Blink)
+'Initialize HTML to PDF converter.
+Dim htmlConverter As HtmlToPdfConverter = New HtmlToPdfConverter()

 Dim blinkConverterSettings As BlinkConverterSettings = New BlinkConverterSettings()